Future Continuous: Rules, Examples & Exercises

 Infographic showing the Future Continuous uses: ongoing situations in the future and expected events.
 Full article please visit: www.esl-inventory.com

-The future continuous tense is often confused with another future tense, the Future Simple.
-Let’s see how they differ:
+This tense is often confused with the Future Simple.
+Here’s how they are different:

 Exercises on Future Continuous Tense